sclaussen/fourfours/README.md

 ## Spoiler

-Here's the first solution the four fours algorithm found to each integer between 0 and 1000:
+Here's the first (of often thousands) solution the four fours algorithm found to each integer between 0 and 1000:

 ```
 $ cat solution1000.md